Learning to Quilt, Redux

 I’m having the same problem as I learn to quilt.
 My grief is channeled into this new medium – making it something of an obsession – but I’m running up against my lack of artistic eye.
 I am attracted to kitsch and print, which means I go wild when presented with novelty fabric, with no consideration whatsoever to how it will look as part of a composed piece.
 Give me all the polka dots.
 Cat prints?
 Love ’em.
 Dalmatian print?
 Cheetah print?
 Leopard print?
 Hell yeah.
 Florals?
 The bigger and brighter the better.
 Give me kitsch like SPAM advertisements and ironic 1950s kitchens with swirling mixers and tired housewives, horoscope signs, eyeballs and spiders and ducklings and clouds and food stuff and stripes.

 Apparently this is an issue that many beginner quilters have.
 1) We struggle to understand how the fabrics we like will look as part of the final composition, and 2) we don’t understand that even “scrappy quilts” like Tompkins’ (and lesser examples) require expert level skills and planning to execute.
 Solids are boring so we pile the wild prints into our carts and spend, spend, spend.
-It looks like it all just comes together at random, like anyone can do it.
-So, this is a humbling realization.
+It looks like it all just comes together at random, like anyone can do it, an adventure in misbelief.

 All told, the process of quilting isn’t terribly difficult.
 A top and bottom fabric sandwich a piece of batting in between.
 What makes a quilt a quilt is the sewing and/or tying to attach the sandwich pieces together.
 You can do the quilting by hand or machine or a combination of both.

-The patchwork or piecework that most people associate with quilting can be simple or mind-boggingly complex, and the market has responded to the complexity by spinning up an estimated $4.2 billion a year in fabric, tools, machinery, classes, shops, and trade shows to solve our problems.
+The patchwork or piecework that most people associate with quilting can be simple or mind-boggingly complex, and the market has responded to the complexity by spinning up an estimated $4.2 billion a year in fabric, tools, machinery, classes, shops, and trade shows to present quilting problems and solve them for a cost.
 In response, sustainable quilting is coming into fashion thanks to global concerns about fabric waste in the textile and clothing industry.
 These quilters turn old textiles into new pieces and it feels like kismet.
 Magic.

 When I completed my first quilt last month, I did so with scrap fabrics jammed through a fifty year old sewing machine I can barely operate, with polka dots against disparate florals on stripes on swiss dots, powered by grief.
 My cat sought me out and laid on it no matter where it was in the house, in my lap while I pinned or on the sewing table on whatever piece of the blanket was sticking out of the sewing machine while I sewed it.
 The minute I finished binding it and threw it in the wash, my daughter began asking about it.
 She stole it away from me, chuffed when it came out from the dryer still warm.